10 surprising survival uses for household sugar

 Increasing the Lifespan of Plants

-Imagine having your own garden where you grow fruits, herbs, and vegetables.
-These self-sufficient gardens are amazing because in an SHTF situation, you can get your family through difficult times (here's my guide to it).
+Imagine having a garden where you grow fruits, herbs, and vegetables.
+These self-sufficient gardens are spectacular because in an SHTF situation, you can get your family through difficult times (here's my guide to it).

 To extend the lifespan of certain field crops or plants in your garden, mix your water for watering like this: one tablespoon of sugar with one liter of water.